Penelope's sleep story...

-It was easy early on with Penelope, but I think she was just quite a good sleepy newborn.
-She had been napping really well, 2 hours per nap, but then around 3.5 months she started only napping for half an hour, maybe 45 minutes at a time.
+It was easy early on with Penelope, since she was quite a sleepy newborn.
+She had been napping really well, 2 hours per nap, but then suddenly around 3.5 months she started only napping for 30-45 minutes at a time.

 This big permanent change in your baby's sleep signals a readiness to learn to fall asleep independently, or "self-settle".
 The very first factor in guiding your baby to this skill is making sure their awake windows are right for their age and that their sleep environment is going to be conducive to good settling and sleep.

-Supporting your baby through this big sleep change period means working with their neurological development towards more age-appropriate sleep habits and moving away from Newborn sleep expectations, which is exactly what Kate did.
+Supporting your baby through this big sleep change period means working with their neurological development towards more age-appropriate sleep habits and moving away from newborn sleep expectations, which is exactly what Kate did.
 Making a few changes to her sleep environment (dark room and white noise) were the final pieces of the puzzle!

 "Thank you so much for making so much difference to our lives!
 I thought it was normal to be anxious and sleep deprived and frustrated being a mum, but your Programs and the wonderful support we’ve received has shown me that there is an alternative!
 I can’t imagine where we’d be without Little Ones and I would recommend you wonderful ladies to anyone."